Medication Therapy Management

 To help reduce the risk of possible medication problems, the MTM program offers two types of clinical review of your medications:

-Targeted medication review: at least quarterly, we will review all your prescription medications and contact you, your caregiver, your pharmacist, and/or your doctor if we detect a potential problem.
+Targeted medication review: at least quarterly, we will review all your prescription medications and contact you, your caregiver, and/or your doctor if we detect a potential problem.

 Medication Action Plan (MAP): The action plan has steps you should take to help you get the best results from your medications.